MicroEJ/docs/ApplicationDeveloperGuide/applicationOptions.rst

 - Deployment options (e.g. copy ``microejapp.o`` to a suitable BSP location).
 - Foundation Library specific options (e.g. embed UTF-8 encoding).

-The following section describes options provided by MicroEJ Architecture.
+The following section describes options provided by the latest Architecture version.
-Please consult the appropriate MicroEJ Pack documentation for options related to other Foundation Libraries (MicroUI, NET, SSL, FS, ...) integrated to the Platform.
+Please consult the appropriate Pack(s) documentation for options related to other Foundation Libraries (MicroUI, NET, SSL, FS, ...) integrated to your VEE Port.

-Notice that some options may not be available, in the following cases:
+Notice that some options may not be supported by your VEE Port, in the following cases:

-- Option is specific to the MicroEJ Core Engine capability (*tiny*/*single*/*multi*) which is integrated in the targeted Platform.
+- Option is specific to the Core Engine capability (*tiny*/*single*/*multi*).
-- Option is specific to the target (MicroEJ Core Engine on Device or Simulator).
+- Option is specific to the target (Core Engine or Simulator).
-- Option has been introduced in a newer version of the MicroEJ Architecture which is integrated in the targeted Platform.
+- Option has been introduced in a newer Architecture version.
-- Options related to :ref:`Board Support Package (BSP) connection <bsp_connection_application_options>`.

 .. _define_option:

 Defining an Option
 ==================

-A MicroEJ Standalone Application option can be defined either from a launcher or from a properties file.
+A Standalone Application option can be defined either from a launcher or from a properties file.
 It is also possible to use both together.
-Each MicroEJ Architecture and MicroEJ Pack option comes with a default value, which is used if the option has not been set by the user.
+Each Architecture and Pack option comes with a default value, which is used if the option has not been set by the user.

 .. _define_option_in_launcher: